-Distillation is more hazardous than wine or beer making because you are producing a product that is similar to gasoline.
+Distillation is more hazardous than wine or beer making because you are producing a product that has flammability similar to gasoline.
 If you wouldn’t do it with gasoline, don’t do it with distilled alcohol.
 Having said that, with the right precautions, safe handling of high-proof alcohol is easy and shouldn’t prevent you from pursuing your passion for distilled spirits.

 The key to dealing with any common fire hazard is to remove fuel (alcohol), oxygen (air) or heat.
 If one of those is removed, the fire will cease.
 But we’ll talk about this in more detail shortly.

 There is a lot of confusion around these two terms and they are important to understand, so let’s clear it up.
 The flashpoint of a liquid is the temperature that vapours above the liquid will ignite when exposed to an open flame or spark.
-With ethanol you need to know this, the flashpoint, even mixed with water to 40% abv, is close to room temperature, high ABV ethanol (80% and up) is around 15°C, and this is why bartenders can easily make flaming shots and Spanish Coffee.
+With ethanol you need to know this, the flashpoint, even mixed with water at 40% abv, is close to room temperature, high ABV ethanol (80% and up) is around 15°C (59°F), and this is why bartenders can easily make flaming shots and Spanish Coffee.
 Flashpoint requires an open flame or a spark to ignite the vapours.

 For reference, gasoline auto ignites at 247–280 °C (477–536 °F), methanol at 440°C and iso-propanol at 399°C.

 Whenever you are dealing with high proof spirits, make sure everything is properly ground to avoid static buildup and potentially causing a spark that could ignite the ethanol vapours.
 This is more of an issue on dry winter days, but you should always use grounding straps/cables when transferring ethanol between two things (tanks, buckets, still, etc) in the open air.